sugiuraii/WebSocketGaugeServer/RasobianImageSetup.md

 ```

 ## Boot the image
 After modifying setting files, insert the MicroSD card to RaspberryPi and connect power cable.
-Raspbian shold boot and you may find the SSID of the raspberry pi (as you made the seeting on above section).
+Raspbian should starts and you may find the SSID of the raspberry pi (as you made the seeting on above section).

 DHCP server is already setup on the raspbian image, and IP addresses of 192.168.56.xxx shold be assigned automatically to the Wifi connected devices.